fekberg/blog.filipekberg.se/Snow/_posts/2014-07-02-what-is-xamarin-and-why-should-i-care.md

 * <a href="http://blog.filipekberg.se/2014/04/29/universal-windows-windows-phone-apps/" target="_blank">Universal Windows and Windows Phone Apps</a>
 * <a href="https://www.youtube.com/watch?v=A7n4EVRPleg" target="_blank">Asynchronous programming</a>
 * <a href=" http://blog.filipekberg.se/2012/12/21/creating-a-windows-8-store-game-with-monogame-xaml-and-signalr/" target="_blank">Creating a Windows 8 Store Game with MonoGame (XAML) and SignalR</a>

+Have you been using Xamarin lately?
+How are you finding the latest updates that include Xamarin.Forms?
+Leave a comment and let me know what you think!